Jeremy-Cleland/Jeremy-Cleland.github.io/code201/class-02.md

   The superscript element is solely for typographical reasons.
 Such as displaying exponents and ordinal numbers.

-  The subscript element is solely for typogrgaphical reasons.
+  The subscript element is solely for typographical reasons.
 Such as footnote numbers and numbers of atoms.

 Q: When using the abbr element, what attribute must be added to provide the full expansion of the term?